-We’ll give you tips on how to keep your home pest-free during those winter months, because the preparation starts as early as late summer or autumn.
+We’ll give you tips on how to keep your home pest-free during those winter months because the preparation starts as early as late summer or autumn.
 Why so early?
 For one, it’s nicer to inspect the outside of the house when the weather hasn’t turned cold and rainy.

-To know how to defend your home, you first must know what you’re up against.
+To know how to defend your home during cold weather, you first must know what you’re up against.
 Here’s what you’ll see crawling around the fall and winter months in the Pacific Northwest:

-- Seal all cracks and potential entryways to your home.
+- Seal cracks and holes to your home.
 This requires a thorough inspection – a mouse can slip through a hole the size of a dime; other pests can get through much smaller spaces.
 You can watch this video for instructions on how to do this properly.
 These efforts also help seal up your home, which may reduce your energy bills, too.
 Especially when it comes around to window and door framing.

 - Keep your firewood far from your home.
-We’d recommend storing it at least 20 feet away.
+We’d recommend storing firewood at least 20 feet from the home.
 You can also store it at an elevated height (18 inches, ideally) to keep them from nesting inside.
 We also recommend cutting brush back away from the home to reveal any entryways you may not be able to see otherwise.

 - Replace your weatherstripping.
 Beyond keeping out pests, this is also a great way to better insulate your home and save on your energy bills.
 Here are some tips for doing this.

-Lastly, if you want to ensure complete protection for your home, you can call one of our technicians.
+Lastly, if you want to ensure complete protection for your home, you can call one of our technicians for pest control service.
 We can inspect your home and find all potential entryways, as well as treatment options if pests have already made their way in.

 After all, the last thing you want to see is a mouse scurry along while you’re handing out Halloween candy, preparing a Thanksgiving meal or sitting down for Christmas Dinner.
 Call the Bug Man at (503) 284-6269 for pest control treatment in Portland and Vancouver.